maxpetul/C3X/README.md

    - Pathfinder improperly truncates long paths, sending AI units on nonsensical or invalid paths
    - Cities with zero production crash the game due to division by zero
    - Icons for different kinds of specialist yields are drawn on top of, instead of next to, one another
+   - AI players may sacrifice units without the "sacrifice" special ability
+   - AI players may build armies with leader units that don't have the "build army" special ability
+   - Possible crash in base game leader unit AI
   #### AMB Editor
    - A program for inspecting and modifying the special .amb sound files used by Civ 3.
    - For more info, see README.txt in the AMB Editor folder
+  #### Limits Removed
+   - Removed unit limit
+   - Removed city improvement limit
+   - Lift city limit to 2048 and allow it to be configured
+   - Remove cap on turn limit
   #### Engine Extensions
    - Adjustable minimum city distance
    - Option to limit railroad movement, as in Civ 4 or by converting them to fast roads
-   - Removed unit limit
-   - Removed city improvement limit
    - Option to limit how many units can share each tile
    - Enable free improvements from small wonders
    - Option to share visibility among all human players in a hotseat game